LucasPickering/persisted/README.md

 `persisted` is a Rust library that makes it easy and quick to save arbitrary program state.
 Its simple and flexible design means you bring your own data store.
 You tell `persisted` how to save data and what you want to save, and it figures out the rest.

+`persisted` was designed for use in TUI programs (specifically [Slumber](https://github.com/LucasPickering/slumber)), but can also be used for GUIs or any other applications with distributed state that needs to be persisted.

 For examples, see the `examples/` directory or the [documentation](https://docs.rs/persisted).